Guest Post by Mark Yakich on the 1st edition of Poetry: A Survivor’s Guide

 And that is precisely what reading and writing poems can help us avoid: going throughout our daily business without thinking.
 Because after I collected all these little strategies and personal bromides about reading and writing poems, I realized that the book I wrote wasn’t only about how to view poetry, but how to view day-to-day living.
 And last year while on sabbatical (away from teaching) I was able to explore and hone these thoughts into a book—a book I wish I’d had long ago when I had my first (dis)taste of poetry.

-Mark Yakich is Professor of English at Loyola University New Orleans, USA, Editor of New Orleans Review, and a poet and novelist.
-He is the author of Unrelated Individuals Forming a Group Waiting to Cross (2004), The Making of Collateral Beauty (2006), and The Importance of Peeling Potatoes in Ukraine (2008).
-His latest book, Poetry: A Survivor's Guide, is now available from Bloomsbury.
+Mark Yakich is is the Gregory F. Curtin, S.J.
+Distinguished Professor of English at Loyola University New Orleans, USA, where he has been editor of New Orleans Review since 2012.
+He is the author of the poetry collections Unrelated Individuals Forming a Group Waiting to Cross (2004), The Importance of Peeling Potatoes in Ukraine (2008), and Spiritual Exercises (2019); a novel, A Meaning for Wife (2011); and Football (Bloomsbury, 2022).
+Poetry: A Survivor’s Guide is now in its 2nd edition.